HumphreyBoaGart/vmask/README.md

 You can also set these options in the skel configuration, if you don't mind all your masks using the same VPN.
 However, that kinda defeats the purpose of this whole script!

 Eventually I may add this to the `vmask new` command, but I wanted to leave it flexible enough for end-users to implement all the other VPN options that I personally do not use.
 (See: **Other VPN Options**, below.)

+## Customization
+The default settings profile for all new masks is stored in `skel/compose.yaml`.
+When you create a new mask with `vmask new`, it creates a new directory for that mask in `data/`.
+Then it creates a copy of this file, saves it to that new directory, and populates it with the attibutes you define.

+This means there are **two types** of `compose.yaml` files: One for new masks in `skel/`, and another for existing masks in `data/`.

+To edit the default profile from which all new masks will be derived, just edit `skel/compose.yaml` with your favorite text editor.

+To edit existing profiles on a case-by-case basis, edit `data/MASKNAME/compose.yaml`.

+The following customizations can be made to both types of files:

 ### Other VPN Options
 Gluetun supports a myriad of VPN options and providers, all of which can be implemented in `compose.yaml`.
 For a full list of other VPN options you can implement, see the [Gluetun wiki](https://github.com/qdm12/gluetun-wiki/blob/main/setup/readme.md).